I would like to

 Dental Trauma involves injuries to teeth that may result in the tooth being forced out of its position (extrusion), broken (fractured) or knocked out (avulsion).
 Mouth Injuries may also involve soft tissue injuries that are generally painful and have to be immediately treated by an experienced dentist.

-Immediately call the emergency dentist on-call by calling 0208 547 9997 as delay could result in further damage to the tooth.
+Immediately call our emergency dentist on-call by calling 0208 547 9997 as delay could result in further damage to the tooth.

 If a tooth is pushed inwards (intrusion) or outwards (extrusion) or is out of place, you should apply a gentle finger pressure to reposition the tooth back to its normal position.
 Try to avoid forcing the tooth into its socket.
 Use a clean moist tissue or a damp gauze to hold the tooth in its place.